-- Microsoft Windows 7 or 8 Home Premium, Professional is highly suggested, Mac OS X (10.6) or higher - Intel Core 2 Duo processor, 2.5 GHz or better - Four gigabytes of system memory - Dedicated or integrated NVidia video card/chip or equivalent, with 256 megabytes minimum - A display with no less than 1024x768 resolution and 24- or 32- bit color - 500GB or larger hard drive for storing video session files.
-(In general, assume that each hour of compressed session video will require four gigabytes of disk space.) - High speed USB 2.0/3.0 connectors - (Optional) DVD Burner and software if some external storage is preferred - Built-in camera or purchase a separate webcam
+- Microsoft Windows 7 Home Premium or higher, Professional Edition is highly suggested, Mac OS X (10.6) or higher - Intel Core 2 Duo processor, 2.5 GHz or better - Four gigabytes of system memory - Dedicated or integrated video card, with 256 megabytes minimum of RAM - A display with no less than 1024x768 resolution and 24- or 32- bit color - 500GB or larger hard drive for storing video session files.
+(In general, assume that each hour of compressed session video will require four gigabytes of disk space.) - High speed USB 2.0/3.0 connectors - Built-in camera or purchase a separate webcam - (Optional) DVD Burner and software if some external storage is preferred